Wells Fargo Rail

-Wells Fargo Rail is the new name for the historic First Union Rail Corporation, along with the combined business of the former GE Capital Rail Services, which Wells Fargo purchased from GE in September 2015.
-The new company/name took effect January 1, 2016, and is based in Rosemont, Illinois, USA.
-Wells Fargo Rail is the largest railcar and locomotive operating lessor in North America with more than 135,000 railcars and 850 locomotives.
+Wells Fargo Rail was a railcar and locomotive operating lessor combined from both the historic First Union Rail Corporation along with the former GE Capital Rail Services, which Wells Fargo purchased from GE in September 2015.
+The new company/name took effect January 1, 2016, and was based in Rosemont, Illinois, USA.
+Wells Fargo Rail was the largest railcar and locomotive lessor in North America with more than 135,000 railcars and 850 locomotives.
+In 2025, GATX partnered with Brookfield Infrastructure Partners to acquire Wells Fargo Rail's $4.4 billion railcar portfolio.
+The deal closed in early 2026.